 Can Christians Live a Sinless Life?

-Understandably, people who are not Christians and, therefore, are not sanctified, cannot live a sinless life, but what about Christians who are sanctified?
-Shouldn’t they be able to live a sinless life?
+People who are not Christians and, therefore, are not sanctified, are not capable of living a sinless life, but what about Christians who are sanctified?
+Shouldn’t sanctified Christians be able to live a sinless life?

-First John 3:9 declares, “Whoever has been born of God does not sin, for His seed remains in him; and he cannot sin, because he has been born of God.”
+To answer this question, we will focus on 1 John 3:9, which declares, “Whoever has been born of God does not sin, for His seed remains in him; and he cannot sin, because he has been born of God.”
 Does this scripture imply that Christians can live a sinless life?

-In his book entitled Encyclopedia of Bible Difficulties, Gleason L. Archer states on page 428, “[A] present infinitive in Greek implies continual or repeated action. . . .
-For this reason some of the more recent translations bring out the true emphasis by rendering it ‘he cannot go on sinning (NIV).’”
+In regard to this scripture, Gleason L. Archer states on page 428 of his book entitled Encyclopedia of Bible Difficulties, “[A] present infinitive in Greek implies continual or repeated action. . . .
+For this reason some of the more recent translations [of 1 John 3:9] bring out the true emphasis by rendering it ‘he cannot go on sinning (NIV).’”

-Likewise, on page 539 of their book entitled When Critics Ask, Geisler and Howe assert,
+Likewise, on page 539 of their book entitled When Critics Ask, Geisler and Howe assert in reference to 1 John 3:9,

 John nowhere claims that believers are without sin or never commit a sin.
 First John 3:9 is in the present continuous tense and should be translated, “Whoever is born of God does not continually practice sin.”
 Conversely, if a person habitually practices sin, he is not born of God. . . .
 Both a believer and an unbeliever can fall into the same sin, but a believer cannot stay in it and feel comfortable.